 The input of this pipeline is a pair of Sentinel-1 SLC product in their native SENTINEL-SAFE format (zipped or unzipped product are both supported).
-The inputs shall be acquired with the same acquisition geometry (i.e. same relative orbit), which means in practice that they are acquired in a
+The inputs shall be acquired with the same acquisition geometry (i.e. same relative orbit), which means in practice that they are acquired in a multiple of six days (6, 12, 18 days) of difference (considering both satellites, S1A and S1B).
+The validity of the inputs will be checked by the pipeline and when the requirements are not fulfilled, an error will be raised.

-Table 5.
+Table 6.
 Exposed parameters in S1 Change detection - Amplitude Change Detection and Multi-temporal Coherence